 The procedures are based on the FDA Food Code and are updated to reflect current Food Code provisions and to include a more refined focus on foodborne illness Risk Factors, Food Code Interventions, and application of the Principals of Hazard Analysis Critical Control Point (HACCP).

 It is critical that food safety personnel become Standardized through this process to ensure that retail foods are safe, unadulterated, and honestly presented at retail throughout the United States.
 A certificate of standardization as an FDA standardized food safety inspection officer is issued to all Candidates who successfully complete the standardization process.

-- FDA Procedures for Standardization of Retail Food Safety Officers, 2013 (PDF: 843KB)
+- Procedures for Standardization of Retail Food Safety Inspection Officers, 2013 (PDF: 843KB)

-- FDA Procedures for Standardization of Retail Food Safety Inspection Officers (PDF: 685KB)
+- Procedures for Standardization of Retail Food Safety Inspection Officers, 2009

 - State, Local, Tribal and Federal Inspection/Training Officers Certified by the FDA Using the Standardization and Certification Procedures

 - Risk Assessment: Listeria monocytogenes in Retail Delicatessens

 - Employee Health and Personal Hygiene Handbook